 In 1996, Skocpol served as President of the Social Science History Association, an interdisciplinary professional group, and from 2001 to 2003, she served as President-Elect and then President -- during its centennial year -- of the 14,000-member American Political Science Association.
 At Harvard, she has directed the Center for American Political Studies (2000-2006) and has served as Dean of the Graduate School of Arts and Sciences (2005-2007).

 Skocpol has been elected to membership in all three major U.S. interdisciplinary honor societies: the American Academy of Arts and Sciences (elected 1994), the American Philosophical Society (elected 2006), and the National Academy of Sciences (elected 2008).
-She has been awarded honorary degrees by Michigan State University, Northwestern University, Amherst College, Columbia University, and Radboud University (Netherlands) and has held fellowships from the John Simon Guggenheim Foundation, the Institute for Advanced Study in Princeton, the Russell Sage Foundation, and the Robert Wood Johnson Foundation.
+She has been awarded honorary degrees by Michigan State University, Northwestern University, Amherst College, Columbia University, Radboud University (Netherlands), and Oxford University and has held fellowships from the John Simon Guggenheim Foundation, the Institute for Advanced Study in Princeton, the Russell Sage Foundation, and the Robert Wood Johnson Foundation.
 In 2007, she was awarded the Johan Skytte Prize in Political Science for her “visionary analysis of the significance of the state for revolutions, welfare, and political trust, pursued with theoretical depth and empirical evidence.”
 Awarded annually by the Skytte Foundation at Uppsala University (Sweden), the Skytte Prize is one of the largest and most prestigious in political science.

 The author of twelve books, twelve edited collections, and more than seven dozen articles, Skocpol is recognized as one of the most cited and widely influential scholars in the modern social sciences.
 Her work has contributed to the study of comparative politics, American politics, comparative and historical sociology, U.S. history, and the study of public policy.